Skip to main content

 Color type

-To set up a color picker in the editor, use:
+To add a color picker field in the editor, set it up like this:

 new kanban.Kanban("#root", {